holochain/docs-pages/src/concepts/2_application_architecture.md

 ### DNA

 A bundle of executable code that makes a unit of functionality in a hApp is called a **DNA**.
+You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices) that creates a data access and integrity layer around personal and shared data.
 It serves as the ‘rules of the game’ against which peers can do validation and enforcement.
-You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices).

 The DNA can also contain metadata: a name, description, unique ID, and **properties**.
 The unique ID and properties can be changed either in a text editor or at installation time.
-The executable code can use the properties to change its runtime behavior (similar to environment variables).
-The unique ID, on the other hand, can be changed to **clone** a DNA, creating a cell with identical functionality but an entirely separate history, network, and shared database.
+The unique ID, on the other hand, can be changed to **clone** a DNA, creating a new cell with identical functionality but an entirely separate history, network, and shared database.
+The properties, on the other hand, can also be changed to clone a DNA, but also direct the executable code to change the new cell's runtime behavior (similar to configuration parameters).

 In fact, even the slightest alteration of any part of the DNA will do this.
-Consider source code changes carefully, because each modification will require some sort of migration strategy to move data from the old network of cells to the new one.
+Consider source code changes carefully, because each modification will create a new DNA with a new cells interacting in a separate network.
+This may require some sort of migration strategy to move or access old data.

 ### Zome

 ![](../../img/concepts/2.5-zome.png)

 A DNA is made of one or more executable code modules called **zomes** (short for chromosomes), each with its own name like `profile` or `chat`.
-A zome defines core business logic, exposing its functions to the conductor.
+The zomes define the core business logic in a DNA, exposing their functions to the conductor.
 Some of these functions are 'hooks' called automatically by Holochain, such as an initialization function or validation functions related to data types defined in the zome.

 Other functions are invented by the developer, have arbitrary names, and define the zome’s public API.
+The conductor [makes this API available](../8_calls_capabilities/) to other zomes within the DNA, other DNAs within the hApp, and, as mentioned earlier, to clients running on the participant's machine and other agents on the DNA's network.

 !!! info
     All functions in your DNA start with a fresh memory state which is cleared once the function is finished.
 The only place that persistent state is kept is in the user's personal data journal.
 If you've written applications with REST-friendly stacks like Django and PHP-FastCGI, or with [function-as-a-service](https://en.wikipedia.org/wiki/Function_as_a_service) platforms like AWS Lambda, you're probably familiar with this pattern.